luizcarvalho/EasyTilesetFixer4AndEngine/README.md

 ## Initial procedures
 if you need resize tile, without interpolation, for purchase tiles with 32px use tools like photoshop,fireworks (using nearest neighbor) or GIMP.
+Change for percent and insert size informatins 106,25% of Width and 106,25% of Height

 ## Usage
-download and uncompress the fixer4ae.zip (https://github.com/LuizCarvalho/EasyTilesetFixer4AndEngine/blob/master/dist/fixer4ae.zip)
+download and uncompress the [fixer4ae.zip](https://github.com/LuizCarvalho/EasyTilesetFixer4AndEngine/blob/master/dist/fixer4ae.zip)

 for quick use copy your tileset image in same folder of the fixer4ae.jar with name input.png and tiles with 34px and run command